alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 description: First part of an in-depth guide into developing a native macOS application using
              Haskell with Swift and SwiftUI.
-This part covers the set-up required to call Haskell functions from a Swift in an XCode project using SwiftUI.
+This part covers the set-up required to call Haskell functions from Swift in an XCode project using SwiftUI.

 tags: haskell, swift, interop, macos

 ---

-This is an in-depth guide into developing a native macOS application using Haskell with Swift and SwiftUI, covering the set-up required to ... and tackling challenges such as converting complex data types
+This is the first part of an in-depth guide into developing a native applications for Apple platforms (macOS, iOS, ...) using Haskell with Swift and SwiftUI.
+This is the first part of the series of blogposts, covering the set-up required to call Haskell functions from Swift in an XCode project using SwiftUI.

-(Part 2 discusses iOS applications)

-I'm using XCode 15 and GHC 9.8

-TODO: Instead of describing where to place content relative to what exists already, simply use diff files (though we need the syntax highlighting to work)

-# Overview of Architecture

-Make diagram
+In future installements of the series, I intend to at least discuss calling functions with idiomatic Haskell types with Swift ones (both with and without marshaling), SwiftUI observation, and iOS development which requires GHC to produce code for the iOS compilation target:

+At the time of writing I'm using XCode 15, Cabal 3.10, and GHC 9.8, although I suspect earlier versions of these tools should work as well -- the now 7 year old [swift-haskell-tutorial] is still similarly relevant, and greatly informed my approach, despite the end result being considerably different.

+The end goal is to create a multi-(apple)-platform application whose UI is programmed in Swift using SwiftUI while the data and logic of the application is implemented in Haskell which is called from Swift.

+The series of blog posts is further accompanied by a github repository where each commit matches a step of this tutorial.
+If in doubt regarding any step, simply checking the matching commit for absolute confidence you are understanding the practical step correctly.
+[Visit the haskell-x-swift-project-steps repository](https://github.com/alt-romes/haskell-x-swift-project-steps).

 # Hello, Swift, its Haskell!

-This is the `Hello, World!` section:
+In this part we are only concerned with getting our `Hello, World!` going.

 1. We'll setup a Haskell (foreign) library exporting a function `hs_factorial` that doubles an integer, using the C FFI
 2. Setup a SwiftUI app that calls `hs_factorial`
-3. Package the Haskell code into a shared library
+3. Compile the Haskell code into a shared library
-4. Create a Swift module `HaskellFramework` to export the Haskell functions (imported from the stub C header files), and setup linking against the Haskell shared library
+4. Create a Swift module `HaskellFramework` to export the Haskell functions (imported from the stub C header files), and setup linking against the Haskell shared library.
-5. Import `HaskellFramework` into the SwiftUI app, to bring `hs_factorial` into scope -- to then run the macOS app!
+5. Import `HaskellFramework` into the SwiftUI app to be able to successfully call `hs_factorial` and display the result on the screen of the running application.

-You can follow along and view each step as a series of individual commits from ... (link to repo)

 The directory structure should be something like